 Two Ways to Answer this Question

-Most studies into this topic of word count and SEO take one of two approaches.
+It doesn’t matter if you’re doing giant corporate enterprise SEO – or for a small business like landscaping SEO – Most studies into this topic of word count and SEO take one of two approaches.
 They either analyze the ranking content for a broad set of keywords across many websites or industries.
 Or, they look at a single website (perhaps their own) to understand optimal post length for a more limited content set.

 Although I enjoy combing through the big analyses, I’m a fan of the latter approach for two reasons: